 Foreign missions in a country are protected by international laws and by bilateral agreements that give them the right, to a defined extent, to apply their own law in defined zones in the territory of another country.
-Two areas require the host country to put legal instruments in place.
-One is the exemption of designated foreign officials from the jurisdiction of a host country.
-The other relates to hosting arrangements, which include the functions foreign officials are authorised to perform.
-In making these provisions the borders of South Africa, its Constitution and its criminal justice system remain essentially unchanged.
+Host states are required to implement legal instruments that exempt designated foreign officials from the jurisdiction of the host state and hosting arrangements, which include the functions foreign officials are authorised to perform.
+By implementing these provisions, the borders of South Africa, its Constitution and its criminal justice system remain essentially unchanged.

-The same broad principles apply in the case of OSBP common control or exclusive control zones, and arrangements made for areas outside the zones such as joint training and operation or emergency procedures.
-There are no changes to borders; the control zones and limited rights accorded to another State exist because of agreements that can be changed or rescinded.
+The same broad principles apply in the case of OSBP common control or exclusive control zones and arrangements made for areas outside the zones, such as joint training and operation or emergency procedures.
+There are no changes to borders; the control zones and limited rights accorded to another state exist because of agreements that can be changed or rescinded.
 Governance and control depend on establishing and managing applicable legislation, institutions, rules and norms.
-Internationally, the enabling legal instrument created is an OSBP Act that, among other things, creates the legal basis to establish common and exclusive control zones.

-Providing officials of another country access to government zones, officials, operations, data, information and systems - and giving them the right to extraterritorially apply their laws - creates risks and opportunities for both countries.
-To mitigate the risks, all the elements listed above must be strictly limited, clearly defined and ratified through a bilateral agreement that, inter alia, has provisions covering jurisdictions, conduct, disputes and emergencies.
+Internationally, the enabling legal instrument created is an OSBP Act that, among other things, provides the enabling legalisation to establish common and exclusive control zones.
+Providing officials of another state access to government zones, officials, operations, data, information and systems - and giving them the right to extraterritorially apply their laws - creates risks and opportunities for both states.
+To mitigate the risks, all the elements listed above must be strictly limited, clearly defined and ratified through a bilateral agreement that, includes provisions covering jurisdictions, conduct, disputes and emergencies.
 The opportunities will be to raise the level of cooperation and the efficiency and security of both states, and to achieve large savings in time and costs.

-6.2.1 Delimitation of the physical location of the OSBP premises
+6.3 Delimitation of the physical location of the OSBP premises

 The control zone is at the heart of all OSBP models.
-Essentially, the designated laws, systems and border controls of two countries are applied in a common space that can either be in one of the countries, be replicated on both sides of the border or straddle a border.
+Essentially, the designated laws, systems and border controls of two states are applied in a common space that can either be in one of the states, be replicated on both sides of the border or straddle a border.
 The models vary according to how expensive, difficult or risky they are to implement and operate.
-However, the policies, laws and systems of the respective countries, and the agreement they sign, should largely determine how the officials work within a control zone regardless of a model.
+However, the policies, laws and systems of the respective states, and the agreements they sign, should largely determine how the officials work within a control zone regardless of a model.

-International practice demonstrates that the configuration of each OSBP's control zone is agreed between the two partner States that have a common OSBP.
-The control zones shall be arranged so that, for each direction of travel, border controls will be carried out in the State of entry and, depending on the configuration, from a single stop location.
+International practice demonstrates that the configuration of each OSBP's control zone is agreed between the two partner states that have a common OSBP.
+The control zones are arranged so that, for each direction of travel, border controls will be carried out in the state of entry and, depending on the configuration, from a single stop location.
 The physical location and spatial extent of the OSBP premises will need to be defined in the bilateral agreement.
-That means a control zone will comprise the specifically demarcated and secured physical areas that are mutually agreed between the relevant partner States.
+That means a control zone will comprise the specifically demarcated and secured physical areas that are mutually agreed between the relevant partner states.
 This delimitation should include the definition of the CCZs within which officers from both states will perform controls and in which they may circulate freely.
-It should also define the areas set aside for the exclusive use of each State's officers.
+It should also define the areas set aside for the exclusive use of each state's officers.

-6.2.1.1 Common control zone (CCZ)
+6.3.1 Common control zone

-The CCZ means the geographical area designated and delineated within, or as part of, an OSBP for the purposes of jointly executing border law enforcement controls.
-The following border controls, inter alia, will be exercised by officials of both countries within a CCZ:
+The CCZ is the geographical area designated and delineated within, or as part of, an OSBP for the purpose of jointly executing border law enforcement controls.
+The border controls exercised by officials of both states within a CCZ include the following: